byrnedo/capitan/README.md

 1. Shell Support - Config is read from stdout of a shell command.
 Extremely flexible
 2. Hooks - hooks for before and after every intrusive action
 3. Predictable run sequence - containers started in order defined
-4. Future proof - options are passed through to docker cli, very simple.
+4. Future proof - options are passed through on most commands to docker cli, very simple.

 ## Commands